mist64/cbmsrc/README.md

 It does not contain the version byte at $FF80 (which is $AA in the binary) or the "RRBY" signature at $FFF6.

+## KERNAL_C64_02

+The Commodore 64 KERNAL source, universal (PAL/NTSC) version (901227-02).

+It contains the version byte (0) at $FF80, but it does not contain the "RRBY" signature at $FFF6.

 ## KERNAL_C64_03

 The Commodore 64 KERNAL source, final version (901227-03).
-Based on KERNAL_C64_00 and manually patched using
+Based on KERNAL_C64_02 and manually patched using

 * the [LST printout of the -03 KERNAL](http://pagetable.com/docs/C64_KERNAL_03_LST.pdf)
 * the [VAX-format SRC from 1987](http://www.zimmers.net/anonftp/pub/cbm/src/c64/c64_kernal_bas_src.tar.gz)